-Incorporated by reference from the Registrant's Annual Report on Form 10-KSB for the year ended December 31, 1996.
-(8)
+(7) Incorporated by reference from the Registrant's Annual Report on Form 10-KSB for the year ended December 31, 1996.

-Incorporated by reference from the Registrant's Registration Statement on Form S-3 (File No. 333-42367).
+(8) Incorporated by reference from the Registrant's Registration Statement on Form S-3 (File No. 333-42367).
+(9) Incorporated by reference from the Registrant's Registration Statement on Form 10.

-Incorporated by reference from the Registrant's Registration Statement on Form 10.
+9) Incorporated by reference from the Registrant's Registration Statement on Form 10.

-- Incorporated by reference from the Registrant's Annual Report on Form 10-K for the year ended December 31, 2003. - Incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the period ended June 30, 2010. - Incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the period ended September 30, 2010. - Incorporated by reference from the Registrant's Current Report on Form 8-K filed on March 18, 2011. - Incorporated by reference from the Registrant's Current Report on Form 8-K filed on November 17, 2011. - Incorporated by reference from the Registrant's Current Report on Form 8-K filed on December 21, 2011. - Incorporated by reference to the Registrant's Current Report on Form 8-K filed on January 4, 2012. - Incorporated by reference from the Registrant's Annual Report on Form 10-K for the year ended December 31, 2011. - Confidential treatment has been granted with respect to portions of this exhibit. - Pursuant to Rule 406T of Regulation S-T, the interactive files on Exhibit 101.1 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections. - Previously filed.
+- (10) Incorporated by reference from the Registrant's Annual Report on Form 10-K for the year ended December 31, 2003. - (11) Incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the period ended June 30, 2010. - (12) Incorporated by reference from the Registrant's Quarterly Report on Form 10-Q for the period ended September 30, 2010. - (13) Incorporated by reference from the Registrant's Current Report on Form 8-K filed on March 18, 2011. - (14) Incorporated by reference from the Registrant's Current Report on Form 8-K filed on November 17, 2011. - (15) Incorporated by reference from the Registrant's Current Report on Form 8-K filed on December 21, 2011. - \ Confidential treatment has been granted with respect to portions of this exhibit. - \\ Pursuant to Rule 406T of Regulation S-T, the interactive files on Exhibit 101.1 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.